Frequently Asked Questions

 Back To All FAQs

-OCR, or optical character recognition, is a technology that analyzes printed text, and converts that information into editable / searchable text.
-This technology is especially useful when scanning invoices for accounts payable purposes because in most cases, several fields need to be extracted from each invoice to ensure that information is useful for business purposes.
+OCR, or optical character recognition, is a technology that analyzes printed text and converts it into editable or searchable text.
+This is especially valuable when scanning invoices for accounts payable, as it allows for the extraction of key fields from each invoice, making the information more usable for business purposes.

 Read More